-Chapel services are held on Tuesdays and Thursdays (Wednesday and Thursday at the Northeast campus).
-Tuesday chapels (Wednesday at the Northeast campus) are devoted to personal witnessing testimonies by faculty and students.
+Chapel services are held on Tuesdays and Thursdays.
+Tuesday chapels are devoted to personal witnessing testimonies by faculty and students.
 During this period, the Witness One:Seven director and various professors report on their evangelistic witness for the week.
 Following these reports, the students share the fruit of their witnessing.
 Students are involved in hands-on missions work throughout the Memphis-metro and outlying areas.
 Each year students witness to thousands through their Witness One:Seven activities and their personal evangelism, and each year students lead thousands to profess faith in Christ.

-Witness One:Seven Assignments
+Witness One: Seven Assignments